-Although it may not be readily apparent to most, businesses, just like real property or investment accounts, are assets that may be subject to equitable division upon divorce in Georgia.
-See Miller v.
-Miller, 288 Ga.
-274 (2010).
-In fact, Georgia case law makes it quite clear that business, similar to other forms of property may be divided upon divorce if deemed marital property, or they may be exempt from the equitable division process if they are deemed to be separate property.
-For further discussion of the marital v. non-marital property in Georgia, see our article addressing this topic.
-According to the Supreme Court of Georgia:
+Although it may not be apparent to most, businesses, just like real property or investment accounts, are assets which may be subject to equitable division upon a divorce.
+Georgia case law makes it quite clear that business, like other forms of property, may be divided upon divorce if deemed marital property, or they may be exempt from equitable division if they are determined to be separate property.

-Once the presiding court has made a determination regarding whether the business should be considered marital or separate property.
-If the business is deemed marital property, the business must then be valued in order to facilitate division.
-Generally, there are three principle methods of calculation that may be applied to determine the value of the business in question: the income or capitalized earnings method, the market approach method, and the cost approach method.
-Miller v.
-Miller, 288 Ga.
-274 (2010).
-The valuation of a business is a complex legal and financial endeavor.
+The valuation of a business is a complicated legal and financial endeavor.
 Thus, it is often necessary for both parties to introduce evidence provided by an accountant or business valuator to aid the court in coming to the appropriate conclusion regarding the value of the business.

-Once a business has been deemed marital property and it has been assigned a value, there are several methods by which a presiding court may order the division of a marital business.
-If the divorcing couple owns several business interests, the court may order one spouse to retain some interests and the other spouse to retain the remaining interest.
-Alternatively, a court may award a marital business to one spouse and order that spouse to “pay out” the other spouse for his or her interest in the business.
+Once a business is determined to be marital property and it has been assigned a value, there are several methods by which the Court may order the division of a marital business.
+If the divorcing couple owns several business interests, the Court may order one spouse to retain some interest and the other spouse to keep the remaining interest.
+Alternatively, a Court may award a marital business to one spouse and order that spouse to "payout" the other spouse for their interest in the business.
 Should you have any additional questions regarding the division of your business, contact the Atlanta Divorce Team.

 With a huge library of resources which cover